 \subsection{Highly inhomogeneous models}

-The inhomogeneous models possess translation-invariance but not rotation-invariance, a gap that may be spanned by the \bxp.
-Full translation-invariance is in fact inessential, and our arguments may be applied to certain `\him s' that we describe next.
-The following is included as a demonstration of the use of the \bxp, and of the connection between the current work and the geometry of isoradial graphs (see also \cite{Ken02}).
-This connection will be developed in a future paper by the current authors.
+The inhomogeneous models possess translation-invariance but not rotation-invariance, a gap that may be spanned by the box-crossing property.
+Full translation-invariance is in fact inessential, and our arguments may be applied to certain ``highly inhomogeneous models'' that we describe next.
+The following is included as a demonstration of the use of the box-crossing property, and of the connection between the current work and the geometry of isoradial graphs (see also~\cite{Ken02}).
+This connection will be developed in a future paper by the current authors.\vadjust{\goodbreak}

-Let $p \in (0, 1)$, and let $\q = (q_n:n \in \ZZ) \in [0,1]^\ZZ$ and $\q' = (q_n' : n \in \ZZ) \in [0,1]^\ZZ$.
-These are the parameters of our \him s, and one such parameter is allocated to any given edge of the square and triangular lattices.
-This is illustrated in Figure \ref{fig:highly_inhomogeneous_measures}.
-This family of models contains a number of rather natural processes, two examples of which are presented in Figure \ref{fig:highly}.
+Let $p \in(0, 1)$, and let $\q= (q_n\dvtx n \in\ZZ) \in[0,1]^\ZZ$ and $\q' = (q_n' \dvtx n \in\ZZ) \in[0,1]^\ZZ$.
+These are the parameters of our highly inhomogeneous models, and one such parameter is allocated to any given edge of the square and triangular lattices.
+This is illustrated in Figure \ref{fighighlyinhomogeneousmeasures}.
+This family of models contains a number of rather natural processes, two examples of which are presented in Figure~\ref{fighighly}.

-Consider first the triangular lattice, and write $\PP^\tri_{p,\q, \q'}$ for the product measure on $\Om$ under which: any horizontal edge is open with probability $p$; any right (\resp, left) edge of an upwards pointing triangle is open with probability $q_n$ (\resp, $q_n'$).
+Consider first the triangular lattice, and write $\PP^\tri_{p,\q, \q'}$ for the product measure on~$\Om$ under which any horizontal edge is open with probability $p$ and any right (resp., left) edge of an upward pointing triangle is open with probability $q_n$ (resp., $q_n'$).
 Here, $n\in\ZZ$ denotes the height of the edge as drawn in the figure.
 Let $\PP^\hex_{1-p, 1-\q, 1-\q'}$ be the measure on the hexagonal lattice that is dual to $\PP^\tri_{p, \q, \q'}$.

 Consider next the square lattice.
-The measure $\PP^\squ_{\q, \q'}$ is defined similarly to the above, as in Figure \ref{fig:highly_inhomogeneous_measures}.
-We refer to the three probability measures thus defined as \emph{highly inhomogeneous}.
-Under suitable conditions on their parameters, each may be regarded as percolation on an isoradial graph with edge-parameters chosen in the canonical way according to the isoradial embedding (see \cite[Sect.\ 5]{Ken02}).
+The measure $\PP^{\square}_{\q, \q'}$ is defined similarly to the above, as in Figure~\ref{fighighlyinhomogeneousmeasures}.
+We refer to the three probability measures thus defined as \textit{highly inhomogeneous}.
+Under suitable conditions on their parameters, each may be regarded as percolation on an isoradial graph with edge-parameters chosen in the canonical way according to the isoradial embedding (see \cite{Ken02}, Section~5).